In this blog post I’m going to explain how some you can buy some affordable gym flooring for garages all around the globe in order to:

 Why is dust a problem?
 It can get in your eyes/nose and at worst affect your grip leading to drops.
 Not to mention it’s messy and can lead to getting an ear bashing from the other half!

 Good quality gym mats reduce noise when working out

-I use cheap iron Olympic weight plates when working out.
+I have used some cheap iron Olympic weight plates when working out.
 If I was to deadlift the barbell with these and drop back to the ground even the most gentle return would create a huge noise on the concrete garage floor!
-I currently use some 14mm thick hard rubber flooring which dampens the noise to a far more acceptable level.
+I currently use some 18mm thick rubber flooring which dampens the noise to a far more acceptable level.

 Reducing the noise is a double positive as it also removes that little bit of subconscious restraint when lifting that the return needs to be dampened.
 This way you are focused on form and not on minimising noise.

 How they protect your gym and your weight plates

 Moving on from the previous point on how rubber tiles will reduce noise, they will also protect your weight plates.
 You don’t need fancy rubber Olympic weights to be protective over them!
 Even cheap iron plates will chip and crack if constantly battered.

 Laying down a firm rubber base will give you a bit of damping between the iron plate and the concrete ground.
 While a hard rubber tile may not feel like it has much damping, when dropping 400lbs on it they squish just enough to take the edge off the drop, unlike concrete!